irazasyed/jwt-auth-guard/README.md

 }
 ```

-**Note:** The above example assumes you've setup a guard with the name `api` whose driver is `jwt` in your `config/auth.php` file as explained in "Setup Guard Driver" section above.
+**Note:** The above example assumes you've setup a guard with the name `api` whose driver is `jwt-auth` in your `config/auth.php` file as explained in "Setup Guard Driver" section above.

-> The following usage examples assume you've setup your default auth guard to the one which uses the `jwt` driver.
+> The following usage examples assume you've setup your default auth guard to the one which uses the `jwt-auth` driver.
 >
 > You can also explicitly define the guard before making calls to any of methods by just prefixing it with `Auth::guard('api')`.
 >